neschenbaum/neschenbaum.github.io/_pages/about.md

 I am a researcher and consultant at the intersection of game theory, computation, and market regulation.

-I design incentives for startups and Web3 protocols, support companies in antitrust investigations, analyze strategic behavior in auctions, and help regulators and policymakers understand the economics of digital markets/AI.
+I design incentives for startups and Web3 protocols, develop and implement computable economic models, support companies in antitrust investigations, analyze strategic behavior in auctions, and help regulators and policymakers understand the economics of digital markets/AI.
 More details on my consulting work are <a href="https://neschenbaum.github.io/consulting/">here</a>.
 My latest research funded by the Hasler Foundation integrates a programmatic, modular framework of mathematical games with machine learning libraries (<a href="https://neschenbaum.github.io/projects/2_project/">repository</a>).
 You can find details on my various research activities <a href="https://neschenbaum.github.io/projects/">here</a>.